 Because of historic designation of the Pennsylvania State Capitol, this project is considered a “Rehabilitation” as defined by the Guidelines for the Treatment of Cultural Landscapes.
 This definition allows for current and future contemporary needs, while retaining and recapturing the historic character, materials and details of the original landscape to the level appropriate.

-HCM worked closely with the Capitol Preservation Committee (CPC) made up of historical experts, architectural preservationists, architects, and state congressional representatives responsible for oversight of the capitol complex and grounds.
+HCM worked closely with the Capitol Preservation Committee (CPC) for the planning of South Capitol Park made up of historical experts, architectural preservationists, architects, and state congressional representatives responsible for oversight of the capitol complex and grounds.
 We were very sensitive to the CPC’s commitment to identify, retain, and preserve features of the capitol grounds which are important to defining its overall historic character.
 The landscape solution respected the historic nature of the original grounds configuration yet provided a more sustainable approach to use and upkeep.
 The design solution also created a dramatic positive contribution to the aesthetics of the Capitol building and grounds.